aritrabiswas2004/novascript-source/README.md

 - ✅ Try Catch statements.
 - ✅Add array indexing.
 - ✅Add import statements from other NovaScript files.
+- ✅Classes and static properties.
+- ❌ Methods and CallExpr related to classes.
 - 🔥BinaryExpr update for `&&`, `||`, `!`.
 - 🔥 Operations on arrays as builtins.
 - 🔥 Add statistics and regression function.
 (Hi Arnav!)